seqan/seqan/manual/source/Tutorial/BasicSamBamIO.rst

    seqan::BamAlignmentRecord record;
    seqan::BamTagsDict tagsDict(record.tags);

-We can add a tag using the function :dox:`BamTagsDict#setTagValue setTagValue`.
+We can add a tag using the function :dox:`BamTagsDict#setTagValue`.
 When setting an already existing tag's value, its value will be overwritten.
 Note that in the following, we give the tags value in SAM format because it is easier to read, although they are stored in BAM format internally.